colefin8/dungeon/README.md

 This is a proof-of-concept for a [multi-user dungeon](https://en.wikipedia.org/wiki/Multi-user_dungeon) over SSH.
 (They are usually connected to over telnet.)
 Just an idea I had and started working on.

-Enter the ssh command above to try it out!
+Enter the ssh command above in a terminal to try it out!

+For best results, use an up-to-date terminal emulator that supports 24-bit true color (chances are yours does,) and make your terminal window fullscreen.